 The goal: more minority Ph.D. students who seek

 The Doctoral Scholars Program provides multiple layers of support — not only financial assistance and research funding, but also career counseling, job postings and a scholar directory for networking and recruiting.
 Mentoring and advocacy for scholars is crucial, and support continues into early careers as graduates become faculty members.
 And each fall, a thousand scholars and young faculty members convene to learn and support one another at the Institute on Teaching and Mentoring.

 The goal of the Doctoral Scholars Program is to increase the number of minority students who earn doctorates and choose to become faculty at colleges and universities.
-Since its founding in 1993, the program has supported approximately 1,200 scholars at 94 institutions in 31 states.
+Since its founding in 1993, the program has supported more than 1,660 scholars who have attended 107 institutions in more than 30 states.